Porfirio Díaz: Economic liberalization under Díaz

 One component of economic growth involved stimulating foreign investment in the Mexican mining sector.
 Through tax waivers and other incentives, investment and growth were effectively realized.
 The secluded southern Baja California region benefited from the establishment of an economic zone with the founding of the town of Santa Rosalía and the prosperous development of the El Boleo copper mine.
 This came about when Díaz granted a French mining company a 70-year tax waiver in return for its substantial investment in the project.
-In a similar fashion, the city of Guanajuato realized substantial foreign investment in local silver mining ventures.
+Similarly, the city of Guanajuato realized substantial foreign investment in local silver mining ventures.
 The city subsequently experienced a period of prosperity, symbolized by the construction of numerous landmark buildings, most notably, the magnificent Juárez Theatre.
-By 1900 over 90% of the communal land of the Central Plateau had been sold off or expropriated, forcing 9.5 million peasants off the land and into service of big landowners.
+By 1900 over 90% of the communal land of the Central Plateau had been sold off or expropriated, forcing 9.5 million peasants off the land and into the service of big landowners.

 Because Díaz had created such an effective centralized government, he was able to concentrate decision-making and maintain control over the economic instability.
 This instability arose largely as a result of the dispossession of hundreds of thousands of peasants of their land.
 Communal indigenous landholdings were privatized, subdivided, and sold.
-The Porfiriato thus generated a stark contrast between rapid economic growth and sudden, severe impoverishment of the rural masses, a situation that was to explode in the Mexican revolution of 1910.
+The Porfiriato thus generated a stark contrast between rapid economic growth and sudden, severe impoverishment of the rural masses, a situation that was to explode in the Mexican Revolution of 1910.

 During 1883–1894, laws were passed to give fewer and fewer people large amounts of land, which was taken away from people by bribing local judges to declare it vacant or unoccupied (terrenos baldíos).
 A friend of Díaz obtained 12 million acres of land in Baja California by bribing local judges.
 Those who opposed were killed or captured and sold as slaves to plantations.
 The manufacture of cheap alcohol increased prompting the number of bars in Mexico City to rise from 51 in 1864 to 1,400 in 1900.
-This caused the rate of death from alcoholism and alcohol related accidents to rise to levels higher than anywhere else in the world.
+This caused the rate of death from alcoholism and alcohol-related accidents to rise to levels higher than anywhere else in the world.

+One location affected by Diaz's new laws and the privatization of communal indigenous lands was the town of Papantla.
+This was a town that had become famous for growing a majority of the vanilla that heavily benefited Mexico's economy.
+Many of the local Totonac revolted after they were phased out the condueñazgo, a type of land distribution where individuals could co-own land and buy shares of property and its profits.
+The new land privatization efforts stripped shareholders of ownership, causing violence and rebellions against Mexican elites.
+Some Totonac peoples made efforts to legally regain their land, sending many formal dissents to the government.
+Diaz intervened numerous times stating, "I have been informed...that the subdivision of Papantla's lands is a very difficult thing, and that it is provoking much irritation."
+These laws ultimately ended traditional views of communal landownership and restructured the social hierarchy in the region.